 Digital Marketing Idea 4: Guest blogging

-Guest blogging is nothing new or out of the norm either, and only a few years ago it was considered as being a very powerful link building and traffic generation strategy.
+Guest blogging is nothing new, and only a few years ago it was considered as being a very powerful link building and traffic generation strategy.

-Sadly these days if you try building backlinks using guest blogging, or should I say more appropriately, if you use unnatural spammy link building tactics in your guest posts, you could potentially get your site slapped by Google.
+Sadly these days, if you try building SEO backlinks using guest blogging the wrong way, or more appropriately if you use unnatural spammy link building tactics in your guest posts, you could potentially get your site slapped by Google.

-Guest blogging, however, is still a very powerful way to do the following:
+Guest blogging, however, is still a very powerful way to do the following things:

 - Brand promotion and increasing credibility.

-- Tapping into a blog’s traffic source and driving SOME of it back to your own website.
+- Tapping into a blog’s traffic source and driving readers back to your own website.

 - Building relationships with readers from other blogs and communities.